Uzbekistan Tours & Holidays

 Marvel the Majesty of the Registan

 Explore Samarkand's most impressive sight, Registan Square 'Sandy Place' in Persian.
-Surrounded on three sides by blue tiled madrassahs, it is a masterpiece of Islamic architecture and no picture can convey the magnificence of this square.
+Surrounded on three sides by blue tiled madrassahs, it is a masterpiece of impressive architecture and no picture can convey the magnificence of this square.

 Discover the Desert Citadels